 Make sure the latest version of your event takeaway – with all those meticulous corrections you’ve made – has been uploaded into your virtual room.

 In Adobe Connect, make sure you’ve placed it in the File Share Pod.
 To ensure the takeaway is correct, highlight the file then click “Download.”

 In the second part of this series, we shared with you a step-by-step guide for placing participants on hold with Adobe Connect.
-Doing so allows you to keep your attendees out of your virtual room before the webinar starts.
+Doing so allows you to keep your attendees out of your virtual room until the webinar starts.

 Removing the “Hold” is done through the same process as placing it.
 Select Meeting > Manage Access and Entry > and select Take Participants off Hold.

 Once you’ve opened your webinar to your eager participants, activate the countdown timer.
 The timer, as previously discussed, keeps your audience informed to the amount of time they have until the webinar begins.

 When the scheduled time of your webinar arrives, go ahead and start recording your event.
 Always record your webinars.
 Webinar recordings should be provided to your attendees for their review—it’s an important aspect of your webinar thank you email.

 Recall that at this point, you’re not on the main conference line for the webinar — you’re still in a sub-conference room.
 Don’t forget this, or your speaker will be leading a presentation…and no one will hear them but your team.

 When you are ready to begin your presentation, the last thing on your webinar checklist will be to move your speaker, your team and yourself into the main audio room of Click&Meet.
 You can simply drag-and-drop participants, or you can close out the sub-conference room, and they will automatically be returned to the main audio room